mcjamesloon/FVTT_Docker/docs/Installation.md

 # Installation Instructions
 This guide will discuss how to host Foundry Virtual Tabletop on a docker container.
 The following was developed for Ubuntu 18.04.2 LTS; however, the basic steps should be the same across distributions using Docker-CLI.

+> **Disclaimer:** The source code for Foundry Virtual Tabletop is required to follow any of these guides.
+This repository does NOT contain any source code or direct links to it.
+The source code can be obtained by subscribing the Foundry Patreon [here](https://www.patreon.com/foundryvtt/posts).

 # Table of Contents

 1. [Manual Build](#command-installation)